habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

     [root@wakame-vdc-1box images]# umount tmp-mount/
     [root@wakame-vdc-1box images]# rmdir tmp-mount/

-Wakame-vdc requires certain information about the images.
-Because, UUID needs to be found before the partition is removed from the loop device, so we determine it first and then release the loop device.
+Because in some use cases disk images can have multiple partitions, Wakame-vdc needs to know the UUID of the formatted disk partition to reliably identify it when booting instances.
+This UUID needs to be found before the partition is removed from the loop device, so we determine it first and then release the loop device.

     [root@wakame-vdc-1box images]# blkid -o export /dev/mapper/loop0p1 | tee /tmp/remember.uuid-etc
     [root@wakame-vdc-1box images]# kpartx -vd wakame-vdc-custom-image.raw